The BPSB has been a hard-working group from its outset and the following are 2022 accomplishments.

 BPSB parent organizers participated in interviews with local radio stations and Hechinger Report.

 BPSB conducted bi-weekly parent organizing meetings that consisted of training, community outreach, information dissemination, etc.

 BPSB and in partnership with Collective for Liberatory Lawyering. hosted a Know Your Rights Special Education listening and information session.

 Participated in school site council meetings and IEP meetings at various schools to support the parents of children attending the school.

-Hosted the Black Parent Involvement Day in February 2021.
-Twenty-one parents participated in the workshop and 35 parents participated in the day of observation.
+Hosted the Black Parent Involvement Day in February 2022.
+A total of 119 parents participated in workshops on the day of classroom observation.

-Hosted an IEP Clinic for parents to meet with attorney to inquire about legal concerns related to the special education needs of their children.
+Hosted an IEP Clinic for parents to meet with an attorney to inquire about legal concerns related to the special education needs of their scholars.